-Alternatively, the capstone may be a creative work such as an original short story, novel, book of poetry, memoir, or creative non-fiction; again with the guidance of a capstone advisor and second reader.
+Alternatively, the capstone may be a creative work such as an original short story, novel, book of poetry, memoir, or creative non-fiction; again, with the guidance of a capstone advisor and second reader.
 In the case of a creative work, along with the creative content the paper should include a scholarly analysis pertaining to some aspect of the work or the genre.
-For example, in the case of poetry the paper should include a discussion of some aspect of the methodology of the creation of the work; e.g. a discussion of meter etc.
+For example, in the case of poetry the paper should include a discussion of some aspect of the methodology of the creation of the work.